mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### SAIL FISH SEA SCOOTER

-The sea scooter is a single-sophont craft is used by Dolphins who wish to undertake submerged long- distance travel quickly.
+The sea scooter is a single-sophont craft is used by Dolphins who wish to undertake submerged long-distance travel quickly.
 A waterjet drive makes the vehicle almost silent, which allows a Dolphin pilot to use their sonar without interference.

 TL 12 SKILL Seafarer (submarine)
 AGILITY +0 SPEED (CRUISE) Medium (Slow)